stcucufa/frownland/README.md

 needs to be a core aspect of the solution proposed here.
 * Common usage patterns can be extracted into more and more complex items (such as First, which is derived from Par), and common Web APIs can be wrapped into new items to build a convenient standard library.
-* The declarative nature of the model makes it suitable for defining the timing graph visually, making an approachable interaction design tool for non-programmers.
+* The declarative nature of the model makes it suitable for defining the timing graph visually, enabling the creation of approachable interaction authoring tools for designers or artists who may not consider themselves programmers.
 * The model itself, if successful, can be ported outside of the Web environment, as the basic concepts are not specific to Web development and could apply in other contexts (_e.g._ for concurrent programming).